scarf-sh/docs/docs/oql.md

 ### How is an OQL different from an MQL?

-A marketing qualified lead ( MQL ) is similar to an OQL but contains different activities and is focused on a different part of a user's journey.
+A marketing qualified lead (MQL) is similar to an OQL but contains different activities and is focused on a different part of a user's journey.
 While an OQL is tracking user and community activities, the MQL will track interactions with marketing activities.
 We recommend overlapping webpage visits for both MQL’s and OQL’s, but other than that the OQL is focused on open source adoption, and then the MQL is focused on closing new commercial customers.

-An OQL could become an MQL which could eventually become an SQL (sales qualified lead).
+An OQL could become an MQL which could eventually become an sales qualified lead (SQL).